jamescurran/jamescurran.github.io/_posts/2008-12-22-men-amp-women-amp-careers-in-it.md

  Well, if the Reagan/Bush/Bush era (and to a lesser, but still real extent, the Clinton era) has taught us anything, it's that *workers are scum*.
 Only the very top of the ladder has any hope to true success.
 When evaluating career paths, unless someone has a "calling" into a particular job (actor, teacher, priest), based on career potential, the choices basically run : Doctor, lawyer, CEO.
 That where the money is.
 Developer has become a job you "fall into" -- just slightly above being promoted from store clerk to assistant manger.

-So, what can we do about this
+So, what can we do about this?

 Damned if I know.